revgizmo/engager/docs/development/AI_AGENT_PREMORTEM_PROMPT.md

 #### **4.1 MANDATORY: Develop Prevention Strategies for ALL Root Causes**

 **CRITICAL REQUIREMENT**: For EVERY root cause identified in the 5-Why analysis, you MUST develop specific, actionable prevention strategies.
 This is the core value of the premortem analysis.

+**WORKING METHOD**: As you develop each prevention strategy, immediately document it in the `PREMORTEM_ANALYSIS_[ISSUE].md` file under the "Comprehensive Prevention Strategy Matrix" section.
+This allows you to cross-reference with previous analyses and ensure comprehensive coverage.

 #### **4.2 Prevention Strategy Categories**